RockfordWei/Perfect-JWTAuth/README.md

 You can put as many properties as possible to this `Profile` design, with **NOTES** here:
 - DO **NOT** use `id`, `salt` and `shadow` as property names, they are reserved for the user authentication system.
 - The whole structure should be **FLAT** and **FINAL**, because it would map to a certain database table, so recursive or cascaded definition is invalid.
+- The length of `String` type is subject to the database driver.
+By default, the ANS SQL type mapping for a Swift `String` is `VARCHAR(256)` which is using by UDBMariaDB, UDBMySQL and UDBPostgreSQL, please modify source `DataworkUtility.ANSITypeOf()` if need.

 ### Open Database